-In around 1815, Truth met and fell in love with an enslaved man named Robert from a neighbouring farm.
+Around 1815, Truth met and fell in love with an enslaved man named Robert from a neighboring farm.
 Robert's owner (Charles Catton, Jr., a landscape painter) forbade their relationship; he did not want the people he enslaved to have children with people he was not enslaving, because he would not own the children.
 One day Robert snuck over to see Truth.
 When Catton and his son found him, they savagely beat Robert until Dumont finally intervened.
-Truth never saw Robert again after that day and he died a few years later. ^[9] The experience haunted Truth throughout her life.
+Truth never saw Robert again after that day and he died a few years later.^[9] - the experience haunted Truth throughout her life.
 Truth eventually married an older enslaved man named Thomas.
-She bore five children: James, her firstborn, who died in childhood, Diana (1815), the result of a rape by John Dumont, and Peter (1821), Elizabeth (1825), and Sophia (ca. 1826), all born after she and Thomas united. ^[10]
+She bore five children: James, her firstborn, who died in childhood, Diana (1815), the result of a rape by either Robert or John Dumont, and Peter (1821), Elizabeth (1825), and Sophia (ca. 1826), all born after she and Thomas unite^[40]